 Many organizations believe Service Oriented Architecture (SOA) is dead, but that is not the case.
 Instead, the heavyweight, high upfront investment, top-down approach to SOA has been replaced by a much faster, lighter, bottom-up approach.
 A well-built SOA enables business growth and delivers value.
-A SOA framework allows for acceleration of application development, reduction of risk of failure, empowerment of developers, and flexibility.
-Establishing a robust service oriented architecture requires businesses take into account a number of elements, including SOA governance, security, design patterns, and API Management.
+A SOA framework allows for the acceleration of application development, reduction of risk of failure, empowerment of developers, and flexibility.
+Establishing a robust service-oriented architecture requires businesses take into account a number of elements, including SOA governance, security, design patterns, and API Management.

-SOA design patterns allow organizations to solve design problems quickly and easily through use of proven solutions.
+SOA design patterns allow organizations to solve design problems quickly and easily through the use of proven solutions.
 Essentially, these SOA patterns are valuable pieces of information providing businesses with methods to take on challenges related to commonly occurring issues within the enterprise, such as API connectivity.
 Design patterns offer business ecosystems repeatability, consistency, and structure.
-Moreover, because SOA design patterns are battle tested, companies are able to take advantage of a higher quality of design throughout the infrastructure.
+Moreover, because SOA design patterns are battle-tested, companies are able to take advantage of a higher quality of design throughout the infrastructure.
 By following SOA design pattern best practices organizations can strengthen their SOA architecture, saving time and money.

 Businesses have much to gain by implementing SOA design patterns.
 Design patterns provide guidance to solve recurring problems quickly and to build better SOA solutions.
 As business ecosystems become more complicated with added services, security controls, validation, transformations, and infrastructure demands, companies need to optimize their SOA framework.